varvet/godmin/README.md

 Resources are made available to the views through instance variables.
 The index view can access the resources using `@resources` while show, new and edit can access the single resource using `@resource`.

-In order to modify what resources to fetch, there are some methods that can be overridden per resource controller:
+In order to modify resource fetching and construction, these methods can be overridden per resource controller:

 - `resource_class`
 - `resources_relation`